Searching for issues

 ORDER BY clause) using JQL (Jira Query Language).
 Choose Advanced to the right of the search filters to access this mode.

 See Advanced searching for more info on using JQL.

 3. Change your view of the search results

-4. Working with the search results
+4. Edit issues in search results

 - View the issue: Click the issue key or name.